 | SEND EMAIL

 Sasha Photography is a San Francisco wedding photography studio, specializing in wine country weddings, hotel weddings, San Francisco City Hall weddings, and wedding photography in the San Francisco Bay Area and destinations beyond.
-We've documented nuptials at many of the premier wedding venues in San Francisco, including weddings at the Bently Reserve, San Francisco City Hall weddings, Ritz Carlton San Francisco weddings, City Club of San Francisco weddings, weddings at the Fairmont Hotel, Mark Hopkins Hotel Weddings, Julia Morgan Ballroom Weddings and more.
+More and more same sex couples are looking for a San Francisco same sex wedding photographer.
+We've documented nuptials at many of the premier wedding venues in San Francisco, including weddings at the Bently Reserve, San Francisco City Hall weddings, Ritz Carlton San Francisco weddings, City Club of San Francisco weddings, weddings at the Fairmont Hotel, Clift Hotel Weddings, Mark Hopkins Hotel Weddings, Julia Morgan Ballroom Weddings and more.
 We've also traveled for destination wedding shoots in places like Paris, London, Los Angeles, and The Outer Banks in North Carolina.
 Even a wedding on a cruise ship!
 Every year, we also spend a great deal of time in the wine country.
-Our clients invite us to some of the most gorgeous and desirable Napa, Sonoma and Calistoga wedding venues, including beautiful Hans Fahden Vineyards, this Private Healdsburg Estate, and this incredible estate in St. Helena.
+Our clients invite us to some of the most gorgeous and desirable Napa, Sonoma and Calistoga wedding venues, including beautiful Hans Fahden Vineyards, the incomparable Campovida, this Private Healdsburg Estate, and this incredible estate in St. Helena.
 Sasha's work stands out from the rest because of the playful, daring approach he brings to his images.
 Surprising and unexpected, Sasha's work features bold colors, innovative lighting and poses, and emotional candids.
 At Sasha Photography, attention to detail, a comprehensive storytelling approach, and a focus on the experience of clients and their guests is paramount.